This ramp pasta uses spaghettini, takes less than 10 minutes to make and screams spring is finally here!

 In Toronto markets Forbes Wild Foods is a great resource as they are ethical foragers and also spread wild leek seeds to help replenish the population.

-Today we’re using Catelli Ancient Grains spaghettini.
+Today I’m featuring Catelli Ancient Grains spaghettini.
 It’s made with 100% whole grain blend of Canadian wheat and five ancient grains -quinoa, amaranth, teff, sorghum and millet.
 It’s heartier with 8g of fiber, 25% of the daily iron intake and 12g of protein.

 You can make this ramp pasta vegetarian by omitting the prosciutto.
 But I love how the saltiness of the cheese and prosciutto play off the ramp pasta.
-We want lighter food, which is why we chose the spaghettini.
+I want lighter food, which is why I often chose spaghettini.
 But the weather can also be cold and damp and the cheese and prosciutto just feel comforting.

 Ramp Pasta With Prosciutto and Parmesan